Skip to contents

 Example Usage

-Greenhouse agriculture and Linaria nigricans compete for the same lowland territory in eastern Andalusia.
-Following an approach similar to Benito et al. (2009), we fit two separate habitat suitability models using maxnet, one for L. nigricans and one for greenhouses, predict them across the study region, and combine them into an extinction-risk surface by multiplying the two suitability layers and rescaling to 0–100.
+Greenhouse agriculture expands over the habitat of Linaria nigricans in eastern Andalusia.
+Here we assess potential impacts of such expansion on the plant populations by training two separate habitat suitability models using maxnet, one for L. nigricans and one for greenhouses, predicting them across the study region, and combining them into a relative risk surface.

 linaria_model <- maxnet::maxnet(